 NOTE : Space available (Space A) eligible travelers may not use their privilege for personal gain or in connection with business enterprises or employment.
 Space-A travel may not be used to establish a home or when international or theater restrictions prohibit such travel.

-To sign-up for Space-A travel, please mail or email your information to the AMC Passenger Terminal at your desired departure location.
+Or mail or email your information to the AMC Passenger Terminal at your desired departure location.
 Email addresses are located here AMC Travel Contacts .

-Note: Space-A seats are normally identified as early as 3-4 hours and as late as 30 minutes prior to departure.
+NOTE: Space-A seats are normally identified as early as 3-4 hours and as late as 30 minutes prior to departure.
 Recommend you check with the passenger service center for the space available show time for your flight prior to departing the terminal.
 Be ready for immediate processing and boarding.

 Space-A Travel is a privilege (not an entitlement) that is afforded to Uniformed Services members, retirees and dependents as an avenue of respite from the rigors of Uniformed Services duty and may offer substantial savings for your leisure travel plans.
 Remember there is no guaranteed space for any traveler.
-The Department of Defense is not obligated to continue an individual's travel or return him or her to their point of origin or any other point.
+The Department of Defense is not obligated to continue an individual's travel or return them to their point of origin or any other point.
 Travelers should have sufficient personal funds to pay for commercial transportation to return to their residence or duty station if space-available transportation is not available.

 Space-A travel is authorized to/from Continental United States (CONUS) and Outside Continental United States (OCONUS) locations, and within/between OCONUS theatres.
 All travel will be on a noninterference (non-reimbursable basis).